-Commenting on my recent blog post about the Pilgrim Fathers, Nicholas Mackey asks if I've investigated the line of ancestry which inspires a heartfelt fascination with its theme.
+Commenting on my blog post about the Pilgrim Fathers, a reader in another forum asks if I've investigated the line of ancestry which inspires a heartfelt fascination with its theme.
 The answer is that what has been discovered to date is sketchy.
 I spend so many hours researching other people's antecedents and piecing their jigsaws together that finding time for my own isn't easy!
 But there's substantial evidence for what follows:

 One branch of my genealogy appears to have sailed for America in the wake of the Mayflower.
 The family was settled in Newington, New Hampshire, by the 1640s.
 In 1650, John Trickey was born in Dover, Strafford County, when his mother, Sarah, died in childbirth.